 Reinstall Display driver

-If windows didn’t install the latest driver, then Reinstall display driver manually.
+If windows didn’t install the latest driver, then Reinstall the display driver manually.
 To do this

-- visit Device or Graphics card (if installed) manufacturers website.
+- Visit the Device or Graphics card (if installed) manufacturers website.

-- Look for latest available driver, download and save to your local drive.
+- Look for the latest available driver, download and save to your local drive.

-- Again open Device manager, expend display adapter.
+- Again open Device manager, and expend the display adapter.

-- Right click on installed graphics driver, select uninstall.
+- Right-click on the installed graphics driver, and select uninstall.

-- Restart windows to completly remove the driver.
+- Restart windows to completely remove the driver.

-- Now Install the driver you have previously downloaded from the manufactrur website.
+- Now Install the driver you have previously downloaded from the manufacturer website.

-- Restart windows and check the BSOD problem resolved.
+- Restart windows and check the BSOD problem is resolved.

 Did these solutions help to fix “critical structure corruption” BSOD on windows 10?
-Let us know on comments below, Also read Solved: Windows 10 Slow Shutdown and Restart After Update !
-(2018)
+Let us know on the comments below,